Allied Health Services

 The physical therapy services provided by the Mind and Motion Center focuses on addressing gross motor functioning, participation in sports, endurance, and mobility.
 The average age range of individuals coming to physical therapy at the Mind and Motion Center is from a year to 21 years of age, primarily focused on younger children.
 Treatments are attuned to the needs of the client as well as what is typical to maintain functioning for that specific age group.
 For younger children, under 3 years of age, treatments focus on rolling, sitting, walking, and other developmental milestone training.
 School bound age children and adolescents work on meeting goals such as developing mobility skills like jumping, learning how to ride a bike, climbing the stairs, and running.
 Adults usually focus on a higher level of balance, coordination, and endurance.
-Physical therapy is also beneficial for orthopedic conditions, such as sports injuries, joint pain, tension headaches, ankle sprains, rotator cuff impairments, and post surgical cases.
-The primary goal for physical therapy is to have the client become able to actively engage in activities that would promote independence and engagement in physical activities of interest.
+Pediatric physical therapy is also beneficial for orthopedic conditions, such as sports injuries, joint pain, tension headaches, ankle sprains, rotator cuff impairments, and post surgical cases.
+The primary goal for pediatric physical therapy is to have the client become able to actively engage in activities that would promote independence and engagement in physical activities of interest.
 By working with specific and broad goals, the physical therapist would be able to design an individual unique therapeutic plan and implement stepping stones from the beginning of treatments to the end of treatments.
 When following the treatment plan, the client would be able to learn key points to help them function independently and with as few restrictions as possible.
 Individual and family goals and training would need to be implemented to maintain successful outcomes.
 At the end of the treatment, the client would be able to participate in community sports without restrictions and have the ability to keep up with individuals their age.